How to Increase Relevancy with Consumer Messaging

 Adopting an Omnichannel Marketing Strategy

-An omnichannel communication strategy is more complex to choreograph than traditional multichannel marketing, but the returns are worth the additional effort.
+An omnichannel marketing strategy is more complex to choreograph than traditional multichannel marketing, but the returns are worth the additional effort.

 • It means setting up a system that can process information that we continually learn about a target person or group.